cudoventures/cudos-docs/docs/node/run-node/check-sync.md

 :::tip ☕️ Node Sync Rate

-A node syncs at approximately 13 blocks per second and takes approximately 40 hours to fully sync with the network.
-(Based on GCP e2-standard-4 4vCPU, 16 GB memory, 610 GB SSD, Ubuntu 20.04 LTS)
+Based on this GCP VM (e2-standard-4 4vCPU, 16 GB memory, 610 GB SSD, Ubuntu 20.04 LTS), a test node will sync at approximately 13 blocks per second.
+If there are a million blocks, it will take approximately 21 hours per million blocks to catch up.

-To get a live estimation,
+To get a live estimation:
-- Check the increase in block height over a 30s period on your node amd divide by 30 [blocks/sec].
+- Check the increase in block height over a 30s period on your node and divide by 30 [blocks/sec].

 - Check the difference in height on the explorer compared to the node, to find the number of blocks needed to catch up [qty of blocks]